ARMmbed/utest/README.md

 The failure handler decides whether to continue or abort testing, by returning `STATUS_CONTINUE` or `STATUS_ABORT` respectively.
 In case of an abort, the test harness dies by busy waiting in a loop forever.
-This is required, since we cannot unwind the stack without exception support, and the asynchronous nature of the test harness breaks with `longjmp`s.
+This is required, since we cannot unwind the stack without exception support, and the asynchronous nature of the test harness breaks with using `longjmp`s effectively.

 ### Default Handlers